pic

 About

-I previously held academic posts at the University of Louisiana, USA.
-I presently serve as a review board member of the Journal of International Students as well as the Journal of Underrepresented and Minority Progress.
+I currently serve on the review board of the Journal of International Students and the Journal of Underrepresented and Minority Progress.

 Further academic roles:

-In 2022 I was appointed to serve as a PGR Partner at University of Surry's Doctoral College for the Decolonizing Training Project.
+In 2022 I served as a PGR Partner at University of Surrey's Doctoral College for the Decolonizing Training Project.

-In February of 2023 I was appointed to serve as a member of the University of Surrey's organising committee of the PGR and ECR conference 'Making the Invisible Visible' which took place in June 2023.
+In February of 2023 I served as an organising committee member of the University of Surrey's PGR and ECR conference titled 'Making the Invisible Visible' which took place in June 2023.

 Affiliations and memberships